FrankOrac/EdracMental/docs/README.md

 ## 🎯 Main Features

 ### Core Learning Platform
-- **AI-Powered Tutoring**: GPT-4 integration with 24/7 intelligent assistance and fallback responses
+- **AI-Powered Tutoring**: GPT-4 integration with 24/7 comprehensive explanations, intelligent assistance, and the ability to learn from your uploaded materials
 - **Realistic CBT Engine**: Authentic exam simulation with anti-cheating measures and precise timing
 - **Nigerian Curriculum**: Complete JAMB, WAEC, NECO, GCE, and Post-UTME coverage